 Breastfeeding and the ACAM2000® vaccine:

 Studies have not been done to see if ACAM2000® passes into breast milk.
-However, a vaccinated person could pass the vaccinia virus to an infant through close contact until the lesion from the vaccine is completely healed.
-For this reason, and because another kind of monkeypox/smallpox vaccine is available, the CDC recommends that ACAM2000® not be given to most people who are breastfeeding.
+However, a vaccinated woman could pass the vaccinia virus to an infant through close contact until the lesion from the vaccine is completely healed.
+For this reason, and because another kind of mpox/smallpox vaccine is available, the CDC recommends that ACAM2000® not be given to most women who are breastfeeding.
 If you received the ACAM2000® vaccine and are breastfeeding or pumping, talk to your healthcare provider about the best way to feed your baby until the lesion from the vaccine is completely healed.

-It is not known if the antibodies (protection) a person makes after getting an ACAM2000® vaccine can pass through the breast milk and protect the baby against mpox.
+It is not known if the antibodies (protection) a woman makes after getting an ACAM2000® vaccine can pass through the breast milk and protect the baby against mpox.

 Talk to your healthcare provider about all of your breastfeeding questions.

-If a male gets the ACAM2000® vaccine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man gets the ACAM2000® vaccine, could it affect fertility or increase the chance of birth defects?

-Studies have not been done in males to see if the ACAM2000® vaccine could affect fertility or increase the chance of birth defects above the background risk.
+Studies have not been done in men to see if the ACAM2000® vaccine could affect fertility (ability to get a woman pregnant) or increase the chance of birth defects above the background risk.

-People who get ACAM2000® could pass the vaccinia virus to their partners through close contact or through shared items like towels and bedding until the lesion caused by the vaccine is completely healed.
-If a partner who is pregnant is exposed to the virus in this way, it could increase the chance of serious complications if the baby develops fetal vaccinia.
-For this reason, and because another type of monkeypox/smallpox vaccine is available, it is generally recommended that partners of people who are pregnant not get ACAM2000®.
+People who get ACAM2000® could pass the vaccinia virus to others through close contact or through shared items like towels and bedding until the lesion caused by the vaccine is completely healed.
+If a woman who is pregnant is exposed to the virus in this way, it could increase the chance of serious complications if the baby develops fetal vaccinia.
+For this reason, and because another type of mpox/smallpox vaccine is available, it is generally recommended that men who live with women who are pregnant not get the ACAM2000® vaccine.

 For more information on paternal exposures, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.